 This final battle had been nearly too much, too long too hard.
 They had both thought it finished with the collapse of Ganon's Tower, but then the fiendish form driven mad by the Triforce of Power burst out of the rubble - and Link, who had already spent all his strength to overcome Ganondorf's magic, who had rushed her down the endless flights of stairs crumbling at their heels, who had fought off those last surviving monsters with pure adrenaline and desperation alone, took up the Master Sword once more to face the deadliest struggle of all against what had once been the Gerudo warlord.
 Though he appeared calm now in the face of victory, Zelda sensed that he was at his most fragile, both in spirit and body; the Hero finally threatening to fall against all the darkness he had been forced to shoulder.

 She ached to comfort him, to wipe away those sullying scars of battle so he could be pure and radiant again as the boy she had met once, what felt like an eternity ago, before the dark clouds had covered Hyrule and drowned out its shine.
-But what had been tarnished could never be as new again, only covered up and polished over; and mistakes of the past could not be erased, only uncomfortably accommodated - or perhaps forgotten.
+But what had been tarnished could never be as new again, only covered up and polished over; and mistakes of the past could not be erased, only uneasily ignored - or perhaps forgotten.

 She took a step toward him, but was beaten to her target by a small yet chatty fairy.
 "Link!
 Link!"
 Navi squeaked, flying frantic glowing arcs around her charge.
 "Are you all right?
 You're hurt!
 You need a potion—"

 Pulled from his precarious composure, Link looked up and raised a hand to gently scoop the fairy onto his shoulder, a well-practiced motion that calmed the tiny sprite somewhat with its familiarity.
-He smiled softly to her in reassurance, though the smile did not quite reach his eyes.
+He smiled to her in reassurance, though the smile did not quite reach his eyes.
 "Don't worry, Navi.
 I'm okay."

 "Are you?"
 He turned at the voice of the Princess, who had now picked her way through the rubble to stand at his side, a sorrowful understanding reflected in her eyes.
 She watched the slight surprise in his expression quickly melt into protective concern.